Fergus Scottish Festival Fun! We taped a GoPro to a twenty-foot Caber and tossed it...

-Fully up in the air, our willing athlete Jamie was tasked with slowly rotating the caber before tossing it.
-This little maneuver was to make sure the lens facing forward for best recording.
+With the caber fully up in the air, Jamie had to slowly rotate the caber before tossing it to make sure the lens was facing forward.

 We rushed to inspect the camera and to our surprise, it appeared to survive the impact.
-Everything seemed to work but there was no way to know for sure until the footage is downloaded.
+There was no way to know for sure until the footage is downloaded.

 Great fun and another apparent success!